-Our 2022 campaigning priorities
+Our 2023 campaigning priorities

-Good recruitment, diversity and inclusion
+Promoting good recruitment, equality, diversity and inclusion

 - We will continue to work with members to ensure they can spot the signs of modern slavery.

-- We will continue to stand up for members in procurement negotiations with framework providers.
+Continue to stand up for members in procurement negotiations with framework providers.

 Supporting your business through legislative changes